History of General Motors: 1907–1929

 GM's headquarters were located in Flint, Michigan until the mid-1920s, when they were moved to downtown Detroit.
 Its building, originally to be called the Durant Building, was designed and began construction in 1919 when Durant was still president, was completed four years later in 1923.
 Alfred P. Sloan became president that year, and the building was officially dedicated it as the General Motors Building in 1929.
 GM maintained this headquarters location, now called Cadillac Place (used as a state office building by the state of Michigan since 1996) until it purchased the prominent modernist glass-facade skyscraper of the Renaissance Center seven decades later in 1996.

+GM's former headquarters the Renaissance Center in downtown Detroit, Michigan, from 1996-2026.

 The Buick Division headquarters however remained in Flint until two years later 1998 when it too was relocated to the Renaissance Center.
+On April 15, 2024, GM announced that it would relocate its global headquarters from the Renaissance Center to the nearby Hudson's Detroit development in 2025.
+As of January 12, 2026 they have begun official occupancy of the site.

 In 1920, Durant oversaw the start-up of the Sheridan line of cars, manufactured (from 1920 to 1921) in Muncie, Indiana.
 The Sheridan nameplate has the distinction of being the first automotive brand started from scratch by General Motors.
 When Buick's D. A. Burke approached Durant about the idea of designing a car from the ground up, and then marketing the car as a bridge vehicle between GM's established divisions of Chevrolet and Oakland (a four-cylinder), and between Buick and Cadillac (an eight-cylinder), respectively.

 To market the vehicles, Sheridan hired World War I flying ace Eddie Rickenbacker, himself an accomplished automobile racer in his own right.
 Through prosaic marketing and Rickenbacker's endorsements, Sheridan officials felt the production target of 300 cars a day was not only achievable but profitable as well.

 Just as production began to ramp up, Durant was fired for the second and final time from General Motors.
 Since the Sheridan was a Durant pet project, GM, now under Alfred Sloan, was left with Sheridan, one of Durant's more costly but viable caprices.
 Durant on the other hand knew that the vehicle was soundly engineered and knew what GM paid for the Muncie facility.
 In May 1921, Durant purchased the rights to the Sheridan and to the Muncie plant, with the intent on using the facility to continue building the Sheridan and Durant's new project, the Durant and Princeton automobiles, now to be built by Durant Motors.